-Part of SELC's approach in catalyzing a more just and resilient society is to be the change we want to see.
-SELC has adopted policies that distribute "ownership" throughout the organization, allow for more dignified livelihoods, expand access to our legal services, and empower a new generation of grassroots legal experts.
+Part of Sustainable Economies Law Center's approach to catalyzing a more just and resilient society is to be the change we want to see.
+We have adopted policies that distribute "ownership" throughout the organization, allow for more dignified livelihoods, expand access to our legal services, and empower a new generation of grassroots legal experts.
 These policies include:

 Decentralized governance: We take pride in our ability to get a lot done, and we credit much of our efficiency to the implementation of a highly structured system of distributed decision-making.
 Each program is run by a semi-autonomous circle of staff and volunteers, nested within larger circles of accountability.
 Our decision-making processes enable each staff member to propose projects and take significant leadership roles, optimizing individual autonomy and collective responsibility.